Anxiety Disorders & Treatment

 Anxiety: A Common Disorder (You are Not Alone!)

 Whatever form your anxiety takes, it is important to know that you are not alone!
-Anxiety disorders are the most common type of mental health disorder in America, affecting 1 in 5 adults.
+Anxiety disorders are the most common type of mental health disorder in America, affecting 1 in 5 adults and 1 in 16 individuals worldwide.
 And, while it may be helpful to realize that you are not alone, we know that living life filled with pervasive anxiety is not a quality of life that anyone desires.

 Utilizing well-researched approaches, our therapeutic team will skillfully help you identify the many biological, biochemical, psychosocial and/or familial causes of your specific anxiety, and will work alongside you to help you develop the emotional and life coping skills necessary to engage in a fulfilling and worry-free life!